tymourknots/Teaching-in-10-Minutes/README.md

-UPDATE PENDING: will implement React into the project in the near future
+UPDATE PENDING: currently re-integrating Javascript into project, will implement React into the project in the near future

 __TEACHING IN 10 MINUTES: PYTHON LIST COMPREHENSIONS__